JetBrains/kotlin-compiler-server/README.md

 ### Run Kotlin tests with streaming output
 Uses chunked transfer encoding to asynchronously send test results.
 Immediately sends JSON with a test result when the test finishes.
-Messages are separated by "\n\n".
+Messages start and end with "\n\n".

 ```shell script
 curl -X POST \